Statement

 Fifth Borough

 Perfume Parlour Fifth Borough is an Eau de Parfum launched in 2012.
-Fifth Borough opens with Bergamot, Peach, Saffron, and Nutmeg, settles into a heart of Gingerbread, Plum, Immortelle, and Honey, and dries down to a base of Vanilla, Patchouli, Labdanum, and Suede.
+Fifth Borough opens with Floral, Bergamot, Nutmeg, and Saffron, settles into a heart of Immortelle, Gingerbread, Chocolate, and Jasmine, and dries down to a base of Suede, Cashmere Wood, Broom, and Musk.
 Perfume Parlour's Fifth Borough carries a Statement verdict, a gourmand-led wear.

 Perfume Parlour's swing at Bond No.9 Manhattan.
 The toasty gingerbread-chocolate-oud cocktail that makes the original a cult cold-weather scent is here, but Fifth Borough leans sweeter sooner and trades some of Manhattan's smoky, expansive depth for a cosier, flatter drydown.